 Professional Bio

-Julie Drizin has been executive director of Current since 2015, where she launched many initiatives including "Local that Works," "Rising Stars," "Made Possible By" podcast, "Exit Interviews," "I am Public Media," Public Media Virtual Career Fairs, and the Public Media Job Description Depot.
+Julie Drizin was executive director of Current from 2015 - 2025.
+There, she launched many initiatives including "Local that Works," "Rising Stars," "Made Possible By" podcast, "Exit Interviews," "I am Public Media," Public Media Virtual Career Fairs, and the Public Media Job Description Depot.

 Julie previously served as Director of the Journalism Center on Children and Families at the University of Maryland’s Philip Merrill College of Journalism, where she taught undergraduates, supported reporters on the kid's beat nationwide, produced the Casey Medals for Meritorious Journalism awards contest and gala.
 She organized an Aspen Institute gathering about "Race and Journalism in the 21st Century" which included many public media journalists. https://www.aspeninstitute.org/wp-content/uploads/2016/05/RCC_Reporting_on_Race-21st_cen.pdf